-- Scope: depending on the scope of the control activities, they can be divided into: - General control activities. - Processes control activities. - Level of automation: depending on the level of automation of the control activities, they can be divided into automatic and manual. - Nature of the activity: depending on the nature of the control activities, they can be divided into preventive or detection activities. - Frequency: depending on the recurrence which the activity has over the course of time, for example: annual, weekly, monthly, daily, etc.
+- Scope: depending on the scope of the control activities, they can be divided into:

+- General control activities.

+- Processes control activities.

+- Level of automation: depending on the level of automation of the control activities, they can be divided into automatic and manual. - Nature of the activity: depending on the nature of the control activities, they can be divided into preventive or detection activities. - Frequency: depending on the recurrence which the activity has over the course of time, for example; annual, monthly, weekly, daily, etc.

-Lastly, the ICFR of Naturgy includes the definition of the annual internal certification model of the controls identified in the critical processes which have to be performed by the business and corporate units involved in the process of drawing up financial information.
-The Accounting Unit is responsible for launching and monitoring this certification process.
+Lastly, the ICFR of Naturgy includes the definition of the annual internal certification model of the controls identified in the critical processes which have to be performed by the business, services and projects units involved in the process of drawing up financial information.
+The Internal Control for Financial, Corporate and Business Reporting teams are responsible for launching and monitoring this certification process.
 In order to carry out this internal certification process, the units taking part use the functionalities integrated in the SAP GRC Process Control application for managing the ICFR of Naturgy (see section F.2.1).

-The Internal Audit Unit is responsible for reviewing and assessing the conclusions regarding the compliance and effectiveness of the annual internal certifications process of the units which are responsible for carrying out the controls, to identify the weaknesses and action plans.
+The Internal Audit Unit is responsible for reviewing and assessing the conclusions regarding the compliance and effectiveness of the annual internal certifications process of the units which are responsible for carrying out the controls, review of the weaknesses and action plans designed for their correction.